tayormi/tayormi/README.md

 ### :fire: About Me :
 My name is Temitope and here's a little about me.

-- 🔭 I’m currently building Code Clan Nigeria, a community whose goal is to turn 500+ people into developers every 3 months. www.codeclannigeria.dev
+- 🔭 I’m currently building Tech Clan Canada. www.techclancanada.ca
 - 🌱 I’m currently building a Dart Frog Enterprise API Boilerplate
 - 👯 I’m looking to collaborate on with community building and developer relations.
 - 💬 Ask me about Flutter